buildbot/buildbot/README.md

 In the Trigger step, add links from the triggering step to the triggered builds

+### LogLineObserver Simplification ###

+LogLineObserver uses a Twisted utility designed to take arbitrary blocks of data and break them into lines.
+Logs are now handled in units of whole lines, so there's no need for this complexity anymore.
+Instead, the LogObserver class can simply split its output on ``\n``.

 ### Names for IDs ###

 In the Data API, each resource has an id named after the resource type, e.g., ``masterid`` or ``builderid``.